Analysis | It’s Tax Season! Here Come the ‘Leech Brands’

 However as post-pandemic travel picks up, long queues, waitlists, restricted hours, poor service and parsimonious guest privileges are souring the lounge experience.
 One solution is to opt out of the opt-out by paying $4,850 for annual membership to the P/S “private luxury terminal” at Los Angeles Airport, which entitles you to use the private salon for $695 per passenger per visit, or book a private suite for $3,450 — “Welcome to a new way of travel.”

 The lure of Clear is easy to see, especially for frequent fliers on tight schedules.
 But allowing a private company to fast-track screening is not just a notable commercial encroachment into homeland security.
 According to documents obtained by OneZero, Clear typically pays its partner airports 10% to 12% of its sign-up revenues, which in 2019 totaled $35 million.
 Improving airport efficiency is surely tough enough without Leech Brands offering financial incentives to keep queues long.
 And airports are just the start.
-Clear has ambitions to insert itself into stadium and event access, age verification, health passes and digital vaccine proof.
-“You are you wherever you go,” says Clear’s CEO — but only if you’ve paid a hefty subscription to a private biometric company.
+Clear has ambitions to insert itself into stadium and event access, age verification, health passes and digital vaccine proof (services that are all currently free).
+“You are you wherever you go,” says Clear’s CEO — but only if you’ve enrolled with a private biometric company.
 Once you start leeching, it’s hard to stop.

 Travel’s Testing Times